- Private Car

 - English or any upon request

 Patan Durbar Square is located at the heart of heritage the city of Lalitpur.
-It is one of the, three Durbar Square inside Kathmandu valley and Patan DS is listed in the world UNESCO heritage sites.
+It is one of the, three Durbar Square inside Kathmandu valley & it is also listed in the world UNESCO heritage sites.
 Patan day tour is special because of its historical importance and wide excursion perimeter.

 Rato Machhindranath festival in patan continues for a month and is ended with Bhoto Jatra, the display of the sacred vest.
 This fest is observed towards the end of May, in Patan Durbar square premises.